"The Homecoming, Part II"

 I

-have a hard time imagining myself ever feeling comfortable sitting in
+have a hard time imagining myself ever feeling comfortable sitting

 my hypothetical husband's lap with witnesses around as the